pulimeng/DeepDrug3D/README.md

 # Change Log

 **This is a newer version of the implmentation.
 Since many people are interested in visualize the output from the grid generation like in the image above, I've decided to seperate the data-generation module and the training/prediction module.
-And the deep learning library used has been changed from <em>Keras</em> to <em>Pytorch</em>**
+Another reason for this iteration of implementation is the dligand-linux used for potential calculation requires 32-bit Linux while <em>Pytorch</em> requires 64-bit Linux.
+It causes confiliction and resulting in different errors depending on the order you install them.
+Also the deep learning library used has been changed from <em>Keras</em> to <em>Pytorch</em>**.

 # Prerequisites